Nordic applicants: 15th of April

 - TOEFL: Reading 22, Listening 22, Speaking 22, Writing 25

-- The application deadline for international applicants is December 1st for admission to the autumn semester
+- The application deadline for international applicants is November 15th for admission to the following autumn semester

 - Online application, application code 2010